AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### Model Results <a name="ModelResults"></a>

+As part of the initial iterations of the model, the following results were obtained using Linear Regression and KNN.
+These models serve as baseline models, providing a starting point for future improvements and model refinements.

 #### Linear Regression

 | Target                 | Strategy       | Model             | MSE  | R²     | MAE   | RMSE  | MAPE   | WAPE   |